CUMC MISSION TRIP TO LOUISIANA

 Gifts of the Heart

-The Gifts of the Heart program is available throughout the year, but is most popular during the Christmas holiday season.
+The Gifts of the Heart program is available throughout the year and is suitable for any holiday or special occasion.
 CUMC members or people in the community may purchase a gift that benefits all.
 People who would normally spend for a material item may now make their giving a benefit for people who need extra support during these challenging times.
 Monies from the Gifts of the Heart program are used to support the CUMC Food Pantry, Community Assistance Fund, the After School Tutoring program and other community programs for Pagosa Springs youth.
 So why not decide to break out of standard gift giving process and purchase a Gift of the Heart that will not only bless the gift's recipient, but it will provide much needed assistance to others in our community.